Update database connection strings when using SQL Server high availability solutions

 Step 3.
 Remove the existing Database connections

-## Load the Citrix snap-ins asnp Citrix.* ## Disable configuration logging for the XD site: Set-LogSite -State Disabled ## Clear the current Delivery Controller database connections ## Note: AdminDBConnection must be the last command Set-ConfigDBConnection -DBConnection $null Set-AcctDBConnection -DBConnection $null Set-AnalyticsDBConnection -DBConnection $null # for 7.6 and newer Set-AppLibDBConnection -DBConnection $null # for 7.8 and newer Set-OrchDBConnection -DBConnection $null # for 7.11 and newer Set-TrustDBConnection -DBConnection $null # for 7.11 and newer Set-HypDBConnection -DBConnection $null Set-ProvDBConnection -DBConnection $null Set-BrokerDBConnection -DBConnection $null Set-EnvTestDBConnection -DBConnection $null Set-SfDBConnection -DBConnection $null Set-MonitorDBConnection -DataStore Monitor -DBConnection $null Set-MonitorDBConnection -DBConnection $null Set-LogDBConnection -DataStore Logging -DBConnection $null Set-LogDBConnection -DBConnection $null Set-AdminDBConnection -DBConnection $null -force
+## Note the state of the log site Get-LogSite ## Load the Citrix snap-ins asnp Citrix.* ## Disable configuration logging for the XD site: Set-LogSite -State Disabled ## Clear the current Delivery Controller database connections ## Note: AdminDBConnection must be the last command Set-ConfigDBConnection -DBConnection $null -Force Set-AcctDBConnection -DBConnection $null -Force Set-AnalyticsDBConnection -DBConnection $null -Force # for 7.6 and newer Set-AppLibDBConnection -DBConnection $null -Force # for 7.8 and newer Set-OrchDBConnection -DBConnection $null -Force # for 7.11 and newer Set-TrustDBConnection -DBConnection $null -Force # for 7.11 and newer Set-HypDBConnection -DBConnection $null -Force Set-ProvDBConnection -DBConnection $null -Force Set-BrokerDBConnection -DBConnection $null Set-EnvTestDBConnection -DBConnection $null -Force Set-SfDBConnection -DBConnection $null -Force Set-MonitorDBConnection -DataStore Monitor -DBConnection $null -Force Set-MonitorDBConnection -DBConnection $null -Force Set-LogDBConnection -DataStore Logging -DBConnection $null -Force Set-LogDBConnection -DBConnection $null -Force Set-AdminDBConnection -DBConnection $null -Force <!--NeedCopy-->

 If you see an error message, you must restart all the Citrix services.